 - Why did they convert?

 This is known as “closed loop reporting,” as it turns each successful purchase into a loop of information.
-Here’s an illustration from HubSpot to help you visualize what this process looks like:
+Here's an illustration from HubSpot to help you visualize what this sales and marketing alignment process looks like:

 With this information at your disposal, you'll be able to track down what areas of your sales and marketing channels are effective and what areas need refinement.
 This empowers you to continually fine-tune your processes and prioritize the customer experience in ways that will generate leads and convert those leads into customers.